M0rdhau/Infra_Clone_2020_Autumn/11-mysql-ha/lab.md

 ## Task 2

-Add another dahsboard named 'MySQL' to Grafana (if you haven't done it yet).
+Add another dashboard named 'MySQL' to Grafana (if you haven't done it yet).

 Add a few more graphs for every MySQL server -- we have one so far but will have more soon.